-4.2 Employees may elect to use a properly fitted respirator even when measured exposure limits do not exceed OSHA standards.
+4.1 Employees may elect to use a properly fitted respirator, even when measured exposure limits do not exceed OSHA standards.

-Employees may elect to use a respirator even when exposure limits do not exceed OSHA standards.
-If this is the case, the funeral home must obtain a medical evaluation of each employee who wishes to use a respirator, even though a full OSHA-mandated respiratory program is not required.3
+If this is the case, the funeral home must obtain a medical evaluation of each employee who wishes to use a respirator, even though a full OSHA-mandated respiratory program is not required.

-4.3 Carefully monitor and restrict the use, to the greatest extent possible, of the most highly concentrated formaldehyde products, such as osmotic gels, hardening compounds and disinfecting sprays.

-Studies have indicated that the use of compounds containing high concentrations of formaldehyde contribute significant amounts of formaldehyde to preparation room air.
-For that reason, the use of these compounds should be limited and other alternatives investigated.
+4.2 Carefully monitor and restrict the use, to the greatest extent possible, of the most highly concentrated formaldehyde products, such as osmotic gels, hardening compounds and disinfecting sprays.
+Studies have indicated that the use of compounds containing high concentrations of formaldehyde contributes significant amounts of formaldehyde to preparation room air.
+For that reason, use of these compounds should be limited and other alternatives investigated.